hackclub/Prototype/so101_example.md

 ## Inference Evaluation

-Download the model from Hugging Face onto your Ryzen laptop for inference evaluation.
+Download the trained model from Hugging Face onto your Ryzen laptop for inference evaluation.

 ```
 lerobot-record \